hackerboypk/Placement/Intro.md

-  github for source code management implemented ci/cd pipeline using jenkins used maven as build tool used sonarqube for testing purpose for contenerization and orchestration i used docker and kubernates used ansible as configuration management tool and terraform for creating infrastruture
+  github for source code management implemented ci/cd pipeline using jenkins used maven as build tool used sonarqube for code analysis for contenerization and orchestration i used docker and kubernates used ansible as configuration management tool and terraform for creating infrastruture